McDonnell F2H Banshee: Royal Canadian Navy

-In 1951, the Royal Canadian Navy (RCN) drafted a $40 million deal for 60 new Banshees to replace obsolete Hawker Sea Furies.
-However, the purchase was not approved by the Parliament of Canada until after Banshee production had ended (1953).
-The RCN acquired 39 second-hand US Navy F2H-3s for $25 million which were delivered from 1955 to 1958.
+During 1951, the Royal Canadian Navy (RCN) drafted a $40 million deal for 60 new Banshees to replace its obsolete fleet of Hawker Sea Furies.
+However, the purchase was not approved by the Parliament of Canada until 1953, by which point production of the Banshee had been terminated.
+Accordingly, the RCN acquired 39 second-hand US Navy F2H-3s for $25 million which were delivered between 1955 and 1958.
 They would be flown from HMCS Bonaventure or as NORAD interceptors from shore bases.

 In order to improve the Banshee as an interceptor, the RCN equipped their aircraft with AIM-9 Sidewinder missiles.
-The RCN conducted sea trials of the Sidewinder in November 1959, during which several remotely piloted drones were downed.
+During November 1959, the RCN conducted sea trials of the Sidewinder, resulting in the successful downing of several remotely piloted drones.

 Although initially well-liked by its Canadian pilots for its flying qualities, the Banshee began to suffer from problems.
 The RCN would eventually lose 12 of its original 39 Banshees to accidents, a loss rate of 30.8%.
 One Banshee and its pilot were lost after an inflight failure of the folding wing mechanism, and another Banshee suffered a brake failure and rolled off the carrier's deck into the ocean, drowning its pilot.

-Banshee utilization fell as the RCN shifted to anti-submarine warfare (ASW), which didn't anticipate aerial attacks, and so there was little need for the Banshee.
-Also, due to the carrier's small size, no room was left for Banshees when Bonaventure was carrying enough Grumman CS2F Trackers for around-the-clock ASW patrols, so it regularly operated without them.
-The Canadian military was also under pressure to reduce its budget, and the obsolescent Banshees were expensive to maintain as their age and punishing carrier service, and the harsh North Atlantic were taking their toll.
-Having been the only jet-powered carrier-based fighters deployed by the RCN, the last examples were retired without replacement in September 1962.
+Banshee utilization fell as the RCN shifted to anti-submarine warfare (ASW), which did not anticipate aerial attacks, and so there was little need for the Banshee under this doctrine.
+Also, due to the carrier's small size, there was no room to accommodate Banshees when Bonaventure was carrying enough Grumman CS2F Trackers to conduct around-the-clock ASW patrols, so it regularly operated without them.
+The Canadian military was also under pressure to reduce its budget, and the obsolescent Banshees were expensive to maintain as their age, punishing carrier service, and the harsh North Atlantic were taking their toll.
+Having been the only jet-powered carrier-based fighters deployed by the RCN, the last examples were retired without replacement during September 1962.

 Banshees were the primary aircraft of the short-lived RCN Grey Ghosts aerobatic team.
 The team's name was a play on the Banshee name and the RCN color scheme.
 The RCN was too small to dedicate aircraft for airshows, so the team flew available operational Banshees for each show.

 Aside from the three former RCN Banshees that survive, RCN Banshees were cut up for scrap or burned in firefighting exercises upon their retirement.